rizinorg/book/src/analysis/syscalls.md

 child stopped with signal 133
 ```

-radare2 also has a syscall name to syscall number utility.
+rizin also has a syscall name to syscall number utility.
 You can return the syscall name of a given syscall number or vice versa, without leaving the shell.

 ```
 [0x08048436]> asl 1